-The parties have developed a consultative process and will work together to introduce continuous improvement in all areas of performance to deliver gains to the community, the ratepayers and the Leisure Services' employees.

-The Corporation is committed to the support and development of its staff and the parties are committed to achieving a range of outcomes including:
+- 1.10.1.
+The parties have developed a consultative process and will work together to introduce continuous improvement in all areas of performance to deliver gains to the community, the ratepayers and the Leisure Services businesses' employees. - 1.10.2.
+The Corporation is committed to the support and development of its employees and the parties are committed to achieving a range of outcomes including:

-- Increase both accountability and responsiveness to the community and deliver significant benefits and cost savings to the stakeholders (ratepayers, employees and visitors) of the Leisure Services. - Participation by the Corporation, Unions, employees and customers in the continuous improvement process particularly in the development of more efficient work and management practices and quality improvement. - That the Leisure Services' maintain a productive and competitive workforce enhanced by skill development, consultative practices, appropriate reward and recognition systems and career development. - Establish a co-operative partnership with the relevant Unions that can facilitate both a positive workplace environment and the removal of unreasonable or restrictive work and management practices with a view to achieving the objectives of the Agreement.
+- Increase both accountability and responsiveness to the community and deliver significant benefits and cost savings to the stakeholders (ratepayers, employees and visitors) of the Leisure Services businesses. - Participation by the Corporation, unions, employees and customers in the continuous improvement process particularly in the development of more efficient work and management practices and guality improvement. - That the Leisure Services businesses maintain a productive and competitive workforce enhanced by skill development, consultative practices, appropriate reward and recognition systems and career development. - Establish a co-operative partnership with the relevant unions that can facilitate both a positive workplace environment and the removal of unreasonable or restrictive work and management practices with a view to achieving the objectives of the Agreement.